rudberga/rudberga/README.md

 My name is Alex and I am a software developer.
 Just finished a Full Stack Software Development diploma having a 3 year Master Data background.
 I am very passionate about coding and always want to develop my current skills and learn new skills.

-Open for remote positions or positions based in Stockholm 🇸🇪 or Tokyo 🇯🇵 (visa in Japan is not an issue).
+Open for remote positions or positions based in Sweden 🇸🇪 or Japan 🇯🇵 (visa in Japan is not an issue).

 [![LinkedIn](https://img.shields.io/badge/LinkedIn%20-%230A66C2.svg?&style=for-the-badge&logo=LinkedIn&logoColor=FFFFFF)](https://www.linkedin.com/in/rudberg/)